 Sessions are designed to meet the specific needs of the students in order to optimize their research and information literacy skills.
 Hands-on sessions can be held in the Library's Computer Classroom.
-Examples of courses that include information literacy components include BMSC 700, ICM-I, and ICM-II.
+Examples of courses that include information literacy components include BMSC 700 and ICM-II.
 For more information, contact Roz McConnaughy.

 Library classes are open to USC faculty, students, staff, and the general public.
 All classes are hands-on and last about an hour.
 They are held in the library's computer classroom.
 See Library Classes for current schedule and to access class handouts.